Container Condition & Grading Guide

 - Visible cosmetic wear such as dents, scratches, surface rust, or previous shipping labels

-Used – Wind & Water Tight (WWT)
+Used – Wind & Water Tight

-Wind & Water Tight containers are used units that prevent water ingress and protect contents from the elements, but may not meet international shipping certification standards.
+WeatherproofDefinition: Wind & Water Tight containers are used units that prevent water ingress and protect contents from the elements, but may not meet international shipping certification standards.

-- Structurally intact frame and walls
+What to Expect- Structurally intact frame and walls

 - Doors that open and close properly